-Before sinking our teeth into the reward types and how they are utilized, let’s inspect their true nature.
-So what are loyalty rewards, in the context of customer retention?
+Before sinking our teeth into reward types and exploring how they are utilized, let’s look at what loyalty rewards actually are, in the context of customer retention.

-The simplest answer is: Rewards are benefits or physical items that are granted, gifted, or assigned to loyalty members based on their achievements or efforts within the program.
+Simply put, rewards are benefits or physical items that are granted, gifted, or assigned to members based on their achievements or efforts within the loyalty rewards program.

-Thesuccess of a loyalty programmassively depends on the rewards you offer for members.
-Moreover, selecting the most fitting incentives for your brand and target audience is just as crucial as picking the right goals and objectives you would like to achieve with your loyalty program.
+The success of a loyalty program massively depends on the rewards you offer for members.
+Identifying the most fitting incentives for your brand and target audience is equally as crucial as determining the goals and objectives you would like to achieve with your loyalty program.